Mère folle

 Setting and Look

-Parts of the film will be set in a psychiatric hospital.
+Parts of the film are set in a psychiatric hospital.
 Other locations include several sites in Paris and elsewhere in France.
-We also shoot scenes on a small Finnish island off Turku, Tampara, and will be played by Finnish actors.
+We also shot scenes on a small Finnish island off Turku, Tampere, and is played by Finnish actors.
 The island conveys the sense of isolation that is a silent stream in the film.
-In Turku we will seek to gain access to the old psychiatric hospital, including the art brut images on its walls, as well as to the castle where a medieval festival is held every year.
-They should be distinct and “a-chronistic”: not too emphatic in their quaintness, yet not glaringly modern either.
+In Turku we gained access to the old psychiatric hospital as well as to the town square where a medieval festival is held every year.
+The locations are distinct and “a- chronistic”: not too emphatic in their quaintness, yet not glaringly modern either.
 Settings where, precisely, history can act up again, as it does in the lives of the patients.
 In Pitkäniemi Hospital in Nokia we set a key scene: a series of very short, condensed sessions of the psychoanalytic treatment of Sissi.
-We envision a film with an integration of rather exuberant scenes that are more so in mood than in actual colour and style, with a good use of close-ups as a way of slowing down pace from the whirlwind of the carnivalesque scenes, and to get close to the minds of people.
+We made a film with an integration of rather exuberant scenes that are more so in mood than in actual colour and style, with a good use of close-ups as a way of slowing down pace from the whirlwind of the carnivalesque scenes, and to get close to the minds of people.
 Close-ups also help us break through linear time, slow down, and bridge to other times.
 The temporality is always ambiguous, between play-acting and the representation of a different reality.
-It is, rather, the mood, the language, and the interaction that place these scenes at a remove from the present – to liberate the story from a realism that is at odds with the world of the imagination, which is the ultimate setting.
-We would like to experiment with an approach based on minimal hints, rather than full representation.
-The acting will be demanding, as the actors will carry the story and its most implausible, dream-like events, but without the visual rhetoric of dream representations such as soft focus or blur.
-Also, the attention is not systematically focused on the main character, the narrator-psychoanalyst, but she is never securely in charge.
+It is, rather, the mood, the language, and the interaction that place these scenes at a distance from the present – to liberate the story from a realism that is at odds with the world of the imagination, which is the ultimate setting.
+The actors carry the story and its most implausible, dream-like events, but without the visual rhetoric of dream representations such as soft focus or blur.
+Also, the attention is not systematically focused on the main character, the narrator-psychoanalyst; she is never securely in charge.
 Instead, the patients take turns in dominating the scenes.